 - Perimeter fences banners

-- Temporary fence banners which create a separation between spaces
+- Temporary fence banners create a separation between spaces

 - Hanging banners in exhibitions and trade shows